 3. Include technical and functional skills

 Individuals involved in the implementation of NIPN require both technical knowledge and functional skills.
 The latter are often neglected in favour of the former but are just as important.
 In recent years, more attention is being paid to the development of functional skills and there are courses to help enhance these skills.
 One example of this are the European and African Nutrition Leadership Programs (see the text box below).
 Follow up after the course will ensure that the benefits are sustained.
-Technical assistants provided support in-country to NIPN can play an important mentoring role in supporting the development of skills such as leadership, negotiation, conflict management, team-building across sectors and groups, communication, advocacy, and problem-solving.
+Technical assistants providing in-country support to the NIPN team can play an important mentoring role and help to develop skills such as leadership, negotiation, conflict management, team-building across sectors and groups, communication, advocacy, and problem-solving.

 Developing and integrating managerial – leadership skills with existing technical skills is a critical success factor in effectively implementing nutrition interventions, The idea is not new, but its application in multisectoral teams working in nutrition, is.